 Whether you are celebrating high school, college, or Kindergarten graduations soon, these fun graduation treats will make any age graduate feel extra special.
 We will be celebrating 1st, 6th and 8th grade graduations so I will have an excuse to make them as well!
 (As an added bonus, they are no-bake treats!)

 Time for this mommy to grab the Kleenex.
 My baby is graduating Kindergarten!
 I know that when my oldest graduates high school, I will need an entire box.
 Time is just flying by much too fast.
 Of course, I say that all the time (but it’s true!).
 I was also emotional last year when my baby graduated preschool but I think it has a lot to do with the fact that he is the baby and this will be the last of the “firsts”, if that makes sense.
-Thankfully/joyfully, I have a niece coming into the world in a few months and I just can’t wait *insert big cheesy grin*.
+Thankfully/joyfully, I have a in a few months and I just can’t wait *insert big cheesy grin*.

 Not only is my son graduating Kindergarten, but my middle child is ‘graduating’ to middle school.
 So, in honor of their accomplishments, I wanted a special dessert.
 Because I like to celebrate every special occasion with dessert.
 (Which is why I have to spend a lot of time at the gym.)

 Last year I made these Brownie Graduation Hats…

 So…I decided to make Oreo Truffles, with the same concept of the brownie graduation hats, with the chocolate covered graham cookies as the top of the ‘hat’.
 I decided to use melted white chocolate for the tassels.

 I thought they turned out pretty delicious.
 I mean cute.
 You can serve them on a stick, like cake pops…great for little hands –

 Or you can serve them on a platter –

 If you can find candy in the graduate’s school colors, it makes a cute presentation I think.
 You could also place them on top of cupcakes!